-If a worker doesn’t indicate they offer a free meet and greet on their profile on Mable, you can always ask whether they’re open to a quick meet up.
+If a worker doesn’t indicate they offer a free meet and greet on their profile on Mable, you can always ask whether they’re open to a quick meet-up.
 Remember, these initial meetups are all about making you feel at ease with who supports you.
 If a worker doesn’t want to meet up with you, it might be worth contacting another.

-Choose a meeting place that’s public, quiet and accessible to both of you
+Choose a meeting place that’s public, quiet, and accessible to both of you

-Many clients on Mable organise meetups at a local cafe or other public areas.
+Many clients on Mable organize meetups at a local cafe or other public areas.
 Some may even invite a potential support worker into their home for a cup of tea.
 This interview is all about making both parties feel comfortable, and helping you find the right support, so it’s important that you agree on a meeting place that works for you both.

 Make a list of the types of support you’re seeking